jastuccio/fast-web-help/docs/index.md

 ---

-*Fast, personal, and reliable — I keep the tech smooth so you can stay focused.*
+*Fast, personal, and reliable — I handle the tech so you can focus on your business.*